 Leonardo da Vinci National Museum of Science and Technology

 One of the most famous scientists, engineers, and inventors of all time is Leonardo da Vinci.
-Although also one of the most well-known artists in history, da Vinci’s work in science and technology are some of the most intriguing aspects of history you’ll see.
+Although also one of the most well-known artists in history, da Vinci’s work in science and technology are some of the most intriguing aspects of history.
 And much of this work is open to the public to explore at the Leonardo da Vinci National Museum of Science and Technology.

-While the museum’s mainstays are undoubtedly the inventions by da Vinci himself, there are many other displays with the museum that you’ll want to check out.
-Using his drawings and blueprints, many of the devices he envisioned and created in his lifetime have been recreated over the years and put on display, giving you a true sense of just how much of an innovator da Vinci truly was.
+While the museum’s mainstays are undoubtedly the inventions of da Vinci himself, there are many other displays within the museum that you’ll want to check out.
+Using his drawings and blueprints, many of the devices he envisioned and created in his lifetime have been recreated over the years and displayed, giving you a true sense of just how much of an innovator da Vinci truly was.

 Piazza del Duomo

-Falling in line with some of the other major cities in Italy, the hub of social life and public space in Milan is the main cathedral square.
+Like some of the other major cities in Italy, Milan’s hub of social life and public space is the main cathedral square.
 In the case of Milan, this is Piazza del Duomo.
-Situated at the base of the Milan Cathedral, Piazza del Duomo is the city center and the place where you will likely choose to start your exploration of Milan.
+Situated at the base of the Milan Cathedral, Piazza del Duomo is the city center, and you will likely choose to start your exploration of Milan from there.

 Parco Sempione

-When you’re done at the Castello Sforzesco above, you can simply walk out the back gate and enter into one of the best parks in all of Milan, Parco Sempione.
-The nearly 100-acre park was originally opened in the late 19th century and one of the most popular public spaces in the city where residents and tourists alike can spend their time relaxing and taking in the area’s beauty.
+When you’re done at the Castello Sforzesco above, you can simply walk out the back gate and enter one of the best parks in Milan, Parco Sempione.
+The nearly 100-acre park was originally opened in the late 19th century and is one of the most popular public spaces in the city.
+Residents and tourists alike can spend their time relaxing and taking in the area’s beauty.
 It is an ideal spot to enjoy a guided bike tour in Milan.

-The Parco Sempione is full of well-manicured landscapes and plenty of walking trails for you to spend as much time as you want in this peaceful setting.
-As you explore the area, you’ll also find many sculptures and fountains along the way.
-One of the Parco Sempione centerpieces is the amazing Torre Branca tower, which you’ll hear more about later on!
+The Parco Sempione is full of well-manicured landscapes and plenty of walking trails to spend as much time as you want in this peaceful setting.
+As you explore the area, you’ll also find many sculptures and fountains.
+One of the Parco Sempione centerpieces is the amazing Torre Branca tower, which you’ll hear more about later!

 Milan Archaeology Museum

-The Milan Archaeology Museum comprises two main parts; one that focuses on detailing the area’s history and another that encompasses many sculptures and famous artwork.
-So anyone who loves history or art would be right in their happy place by visiting this museum.
+The Milan Archaeology Museum comprises two main parts: one that details the area’s history and another that encompasses many sculptures and famous artwork.
+Anyone who loves history or art would be in their happy place by visiting this museum.
 It’s also another way to avoid some of the big crowds in Milan, so it’s a win-win!

 Golden Triangle